The highly important theory side of things

 So when it comes to the equality between the genders, legally the rights are more and more fair.
 However the issues that we deal with today are many and they are of quite complex nature.
 Feminism is not to say that women should have the same rights as men, as long as they act as them.
 What we’ve seen with much of the commercial and political sectors is that the same chance to get education and build a career is presented for women, so as long as they live, act and dress like a man.
 And for many the feminist movement, is something that should be for everyone, this due to the fact that it’s seen as a movement for individuality and the rights to be yourself and get acceptance from the workplace, institutions or society.

 Conditioning, work, culture and a Locksmith

 The social conditioning and the narratives that we grow up with in popular culture includes objectified women, and idolized men.
 Anorexic models and a culture which places focus only on exterior image and appearance.
 Even today, there are hard narratives of princesses, damsels in distress, who are waiting to be saved by their price etc. This is just peaking briefly at a very western culture.
 If you look further you see issues like young girls being married away or sold, forced prostitution, instances where women are punished for being raped etc. So in our current time the public eye wants to portray a society where gender does not matter to your opportunities, or your life, and that everyone lives by equal rights.
 But it’s a fallacy, and the feminist movement is still a very relevant one, and in need of as much support as possible.
-Thanks to our June sponsor locksmiths Bristol.
-The gender gap is really apparent but one learns just to get on with life.
+Thanks to our June sponsor locksmith the gender gap is really apparent but one learns just to get on with life.
 The ability to work in intellectual spheres as well as manual labour jobs while understanding the importance of gender is crucial.